Skip to main content

 The Importance of Early Detection

-- Normal moles are usually symmetrical, have smooth borders, a uniform colour, and are small (under 6mm).
-They tend to stay the same over time.
+Normal moles are often symmetrical, have smooth borders, a uniform colour, and are usually small (under about 6 mm).

 A – Asymmetry